We are in the midst of redoing our company newsletter, well really starting back up again.

 Takeaway: Buck the trend and try to send on other days of the week.
 Test and see what works for your newsletter.

-Bonus: You may also want to check out services like Seventh Sense, which uses your recipient’s behaviors to optimize the send time.
-Pretty cool!
+You may also want to check out services like Seventh Sense, which uses your recipient’s behaviors to optimize the send time.

 How to create a compelling newsletter

 What makes email marketing effective?
-We’ve heard a variety of processes on creating compelling newsletters.
+We’ve heard a variety of processes on creating compelling newsletters and developing an email marketing plan.
 What we’ve learned is there is no one correct way of doing it.
 You’ll see that there are actually a few different routes you can take to create the most compelling newsletter for your audience.

-Ketan Kapoor from Mettl, brings up a good point, “To create a compelling newsletter, you must know the requirements and challenges of your audience beforehand”.
-He mentions that “if you try to create a “one size fits all” newsletter; your newsletter might fail from the start”.
+Ketan Kapoor from Mettl, brings up a good point: “To create a compelling newsletter, you must know the requirements and challenges of your audience beforehand”.
+He mentions, “if you try to create a one-size-fits-all newsletter; your newsletter might fail from the start.”

 1. You have to draw your readers in quickly by identifying a challenge.
 “This could be in the form of a question, a compelling statistic or statement”.

 2. Link to beneficial items.
 “Each newsletter includes a link to a new article designed to solve that particular week’s challenge”.